ThraaxSession/UG-Desktop/README.md

 Bazzite is awesome.
 But I want to have an app or desktop similar experience with all my game launchers on handheld.

-Features I wish to implement:
+## Features I wish to implement

-* Own desktop environment based on GTK4
+* Own desktop environment based on GTK4 (with maybe Rust)
 * Launchers overview
 * Showing basic stats in realtime: GPU/CPU/Mem stats
 * Handheld input control (supported by HHD)
+* Handheld friendly search
-* Different themes (by day/night)
+* Different modern themes (by day/night)
 * On game overlay
+* etc.

+## PoC

+* Create a basic desktop environment
+* Shows all launchers which are installed
+* Handle / manage PIDs of launchers
+* Basic Input Control with HHD
+* Start/Close launchers
+* Basic overlay (Start/Close launchers)
+* Basic theming